raspberrypilearning/target-practice/en/quiz1/question_3.md

   --- feedback ---

-  That's right!
+  That's correct!
 This circle is centred at coordinates (0,0) the top-left corner of the screen.

   --- /feedback ---